 The control is total and covers all prisoners one hundred percent, assures director Garcia.
 “The goal is for them to have no contact with the outside world.
 No visits are allowed – neither family, nor intimate meetings, nor lawyers or investigators.“

-Indeed, the classic prisons in Central America are legendary: at one time, prisoners used to send orders for murder from there, and weapons, drugs, mobile phones and whatnot were brought in.
-That's why even conversations with the defense attorneys or judges are only possible here virtually in special rooms.
+Indeed, the classic prisons in Central America are legendary: at one time, prisoners sent orders for murder from there, and weapons, drugs, mobile phones and what not were brought inside.
+That is why even conversations with the defense attorneys or judges are possible here only virtually in special rooms.
 The isolation is total.

-Prisoners are allowed to leave their cells for 30 minutes a day, but they only walk in the corridors, writes ARD.
-People move in small groups, one after the other, after they have been handcuffed beforehand: half an hour of physical exercise with gymnastics and moral education with the Bible are planned.
+Prisoners have the right to leave their cells for 30 minutes a day, but they only walk along the corridors, writes ARD.
+People move in small groups, one after the other, after having been handcuffed beforehand: half an hour of physical exercise with gymnastics and moral education with the Bible are planned.

 Especially dangerous

-Most of the others have never seen a judge - they were arrested after the introduction of a state of emergency three years ago, a total of 80,000 people, according to official figures.
+Most of the others have never seen a judge – They were arrested after the state of emergency was imposed three years ago, a total of 80,000 people, according to official figures.
 Human rights activists claim that some are completely innocent.
-There is also criticism of the prison conditions.
+There are also criticisms of the prison conditions.
 The leftist president of Colombia, Gustavo Petro, even spoke of a "concentration camp".
 The prison director, for his part, emphasizes that the detainees receive medical care and food three times a day.
 This was humane treatment.

-The Minister of Security, Gustavo Villatoro, even defines the prison as "the greatest monument to justice".
-"We guarantee to society that none of these serial killers has even one millimeter of communication with the people of El Salvador.
-A guy like that has to commit ten murders to become a member of the “Mara“.
+The Minister of Security, Gustavo Villatoro, even defines the prison as the "greatest monument to justice".
+"We guarantee to the public that none of these serial killers has even one millimeter of communication with the people of El Salvador.
+A guy like that must have committed ten murders to become a member of the "Mara".
 There are over 40,000 serial killers here.
-So the question is – should we be romantic about the situation in prison and these beasts?“.
+That is, the question is - should we be romantic about the situation in prison and these beasts?“.

 "We will never get out of here"